How lacrosse star Paul Rabil aims to redefine professional sports

 He also liked the Rabils’ data-driven approach.
 “We put together a pretty robust quantitative analysis for targeting ideal cities,” Paul says, sitting in a cramped, overheated conference room at the PLL’s temporary New York office in January.
 “We looked at over 120 different cities.
 We looked at the level of lacrosse participation, household television ratings when lacrosse was being broadcast, growth of club participation, and venues.
 About 30 cities jumped out as finalists.”

 The Rabils closed their seed round in March 2018.
-Joining CAA were several mediatech- focused backers as well as a handful of individuals, such as former Penn State lacrosse player and current New England Patriots wide receiver Chris Hogan.
+Joining CAA were several mediatech-focused backers as well as a handful of individuals, such as former Penn State lacrosse player and current New England Patriots wide receiver Chris Hogan.
 “We think there’s an opportunity to build the defining platform in lacrosse that extends all the way down to the youth ranks,” says Raine Group venture partner Blair Ford, who was involved at this early stage.
-A second round followed, in January 2019, from investors including Alibaba cofounder and Brooklyn Nets owner (and former Yale lacrosse player) Joe Tsai and Hildene Capital Management founder and CEO (and former Syracuse lacrosse player) Brett Jefferson.
+A second round followed, in January 2019, from investors including Alibaba cofounder and Brooklyn Nets owner (and former Yale lacrosse player) Joe Tsai and Hildene Capital Management founder, president and co-CIO (and former Syracuse lacrosse player) Brett Jefferson.
 Mike Rabil says that the funding is sufficient to carry the PLL through several seasons.

 In February, the Rabils moved to Los Angeles, along with most of the PLL’s 25-person staff, to open a new league headquarters.
 The city offers great weather and an advantageous perch for courting sponsors, but that’s only part of it.
 According to Mike Rabil, lacrosse is “the fastest-growing sport in Los Angeles County, and 50% of the youth players there are African American or Latino.”